Published on 06/28/2016

-Strategy Execution is a problem.
-In fact, a survey of CEOs revealed that strategy execution is the number one and two problems that chief executives say they face.
+Strategy execution is a problem.
+In fact, a survey of CEOs revealed that strategy execution is the number one problem they face.
 Furthermore, it is estimated that over 60% of strategies are never executed.

 In his book, What the CEO Wants You to Know, Ram Charan wrote, “Execution is the great unaddressed issue in the business world today.
 Its absence is the single biggest obstacle to success and the cause of most of the disappointments that are mistakenly attributed to other causes.”